andrewmatlock/Indux/docs/docs/styles/theme.md

 ### Tailwind Integration

-The utility plugin operates independently, but follows Tailwind naming patterns and is designed to pair well with [Play CDN](https://tailwindcss.com/docs/installation/play-cdn), a client-side version of Tailwind.
+The utility plugin operates independently, but follows Tailwind naming patterns and is designed to pair well with <a href="https://tailwindcss.com/docs/theme#theme-variable-namespaces" target="_blank" rel="noopener">Play CDN</a>, a client-side version of Tailwind.

 While it's not advertised for production use, Play CDN aligns with Indux's ethos of being plug-and-play with no build steps, and has a typically nelgible impact on performance.